-(b) Assemblies and components that are not included in the scope of a particular upgrade or renewal programme do not have to be made compliant at the time of such a programme.
+(b) Assemblies and components that are not included in the scope of a particular upgrade or renewal programme do not have to be made compliant at the time of such a programme.(c) When upgrading or renewal works are carried out, the following parameters apply if they are in the scope of work:

-(c) When upgrading or renewal works are carried out, the following parameters apply if they are in the scope of work:
+- 4.2.1.1.
+Prevent unauthorised access to emergency exits and technical - 4.2.1.3.
+Fire reaction of building material - 4.2.1.4.
+Fire detection in technical rooms - 4.2.1.5.4 Emergency lighting: when provided, it is not necessary to apply detailed requirements - 4.2.1.5.5 Escape signage

-• rooms 4.2.1.1.
-Prevent unauthorised access to emergency exits and technical • 4.2.1.3.
-Fire reaction of building material • 4.2.1.4.
-Fire detection in technical rooms • apply detaile 4.2.1.5.4 d requirement Emergency lighting: when provided, it is not necessary to is • 4.2.1.5.5 Escape signage • 4.2.1.8.
+4.2.1.8.
 Emergency communication